IPROChinatown/chinatown-website/README.md

 ## Running
 To run the server, type `npm start` or run the "${DIR}/bin/www" executable.
 The server should run on localhost:3000, unless configured otherwise.

+## Current web hosting
+The website is currently hosted at http://ccamuseum-chinatown-web.herokuapp.com/.
+Any commits to this github will update the live website.

 ## Structure
 - Routes are specified in ${DIR}/routes/index.js (translate url to directory path).